 In 2002, David Scott was elected to the United States Congress.
 He is currently in his ninth term representing Georgia's Thirteenth Congressional District, which includes 6 counties around metro Atlanta: Cobb, Clayton, Douglas, Fayette, Fulton and Henry.
 He began his public service by being elected to the Georgia General Assembly in 1974.

 United States Congress

 In Congress, David Scott is a strong voice for jobs, healthcare, education, our veterans, our children, and transportation.
 He serves on the Financial Services Committee, Agriculture Committee, and the NATO Parliamentary Assembly.
 He has authored several laws including student loan repayment assistance for law students who become public prosecutors and defenders so that top attorneys will be attracted to public service.
+Congressman Scott secured $80 million in funding in the 2018 Farm Bill for agriculture-focused scholarships at the 19 Historically Black 1890’s Land-Grant Colleges and Universities across the country.
 He also recognized the importance of Fathers by adding Father’s Day to the U.S. Flag Code as a day of special significance.
 He bridged political gridlock to achieve National Heritage Area designation for the Arabia Mountain in metro Atlanta.
-In 2014, he successfully led a coalition to end the nomination of Michael Boggs to lifetime appointment as a federal judge.

 Respect for veterans is important to Congressman Scott.
 After scandals were revealed at the Atlanta VA, Congressman Scott worked in a bipartisan effort to pass major reforms of the VA and he was the first Democrat to call for the resignation of the VA Secretary.
 He authored bills that later became law to allow veterans and their children to receive in-state tuition.
 He also co-authored a law to help increase the number of mental health professionals at the VA by paying for their student loans.